Samuel Huston

-Whilst studying at Cambridge, I held an Instrumental Award and was selected to be on the CAMRAM scheme, through which I had clarinet lessons at the Royal Academy of Music with Angela Malsbury and Tim Lines.
-At the Royal College of Music, I performed with the RCM Symphony Orchestra and RCM Opera, and I was featured in the RCM 'In Focus' and 'Chamber Essentials' concert series.
-I hold a keen interest in the early clarinet, which I studied with Colin Lawson, alongside my modern clarinet studies.
+Whilst an undergraduate at Cambridge, I held an Instrumental Award and was selected to be on the CAMRAM scheme, through which I had clarinet lessons at the Royal Academy of Music.
+As a postgraduate student at the Royal College of Music, I performed as principal clarinet with the RCM Symphony Orchestra and RCM Opera, and was featured in the RCM 'In Focus' and 'Chamber Essentials' concert series.

 Performing Rachmaninov's Symphony No 3 as principal clarinet with the Royal College of Music Symphony Orchestra.
 This Symphony is full of wonderful writing for clarinet, especially in the Adagio: towards the end of the movement, the entire orchestra falls away, leaving just the solo clarinet, before the strings quietly rejoin to restate the Symphony's motto theme.